PostHog/plugin-server/README.md

 1. `pubSub` – Redis powered pub-sub mechanism for reloading plugins whenever a message is published by the main PostHog app.

-2. `server` – Handler of connections to required DBs and queues (ClickHouse, Kafka, Postgres, Redis), created via `server.ts -> createServer`.
+2. `hub` – Handler of connections to required DBs and queues (ClickHouse, Kafka, Postgres, Redis), holds loaded plugins.
+   Created via `hub.ts -> createHub`.
 Every thread has its own instance.

 3. `fastifyInstance` – Web server.
 Unused for now.